thecarp/dactyl-keyboard/doc/options-main.md

 ## Section <a id="main-body">`main-body`</a>

 The main body of the keyboard is the main output of this application.
 It may be the only body.
 Much of this part of the case is generated from the `wall` parameters described [here](options-nested.md).
 This section deals with lesser features of the main body.

+### Parameter <a id="main-body-reflect">`reflect`</a>

+If `true`, mirror the main body, producing one version for the right hand and another for the left.
+The two halves will be almost identical: Only chiral parts, such as threaded holes, are exempt from mirroring with `main-body` → `reflect`.

+You can use this option to make a ‘split’ keyboard, though the two halves are typically connected by a signalling cable, by a rigid `central-housing`, or by one or more rods anchored to some feature such as `rear-housing` or `back-plate`.

 ### Parameter <a id="main-body-key-mount-thickness">`key-mount-thickness`</a>